Dany Island

 Dany Island is a privately owned tropical island located in the Sanma Province of Vanuatu, in the Pacific Ocean.
 The island has been developed into a tourist resort.

 Geography

 Located about 1.5 km from Espiritu Santo, Dany Island is part of a cluster that includes several small islands and islets, namely Araki, Elephant Island, Sakao, Lataroa, Lataro, Thion, Malohu, Malwepe, Malvapevu, Malparavu, Maltinerava, Oyster Island, Tangoa, and Bokissa.

 Ecology

-Dany Island is recognized for its extensive and vibrant marine life, housing a vast array of tropical fish within its coral reefs.
-The island serves as a nesting site for giant sea turtles.
+Dany Island has an ecosystem of tropical fish within its coral reefs.
+The island is a nesting site for giant sea turtles.
 It hosts a diverse terrestrial ecosystem, including butterflies and hermit crabs.

 As a resort

 Dany Island opened in 2025.
 The "eco-resort" was opened by Australian philanthropist Dany Girgis as a low-footprint resort.